Assured autonomy: How operations research powers and orchestrates generative AI systems: Why Current GenAI Is Insufficient for Assured Autonomy

 \subsection{Tail Risk, Distribution Shift, and Accountability}

 The deeper problem is tail risk and distribution shift.
-Operational safety is rarely about being right on average.
-It is about not failing when the system is stressed: when demand surges, disruptions are correlated, sensors degrade, or strategic interaction produces congestion and cascades.
-Standard GenAI objectives do not target these regimes; they reward typical-case fidelity and tend to smooth away precisely the rare structures that robust planning should confront.
-OR frameworks, by contrast, have long emphasized tail events \citep{blanchet2008efficient}, asking which deviations matter and then encoding them through chance constraints, ambiguity sets, or worst-case objectives.
+Operational safety is rarely about being right on average; it is about not failing when the system is stressed: when demand surges, disruptions correlate, sensors degrade, or interaction produces congestion and cascades.
+Standard GenAI objectives reward typical-case fidelity and smooth away rare structures that robust planning should confront.
+OR frameworks, by contrast, have long emphasized tail events \citep{blanchet2008efficient}, encoding them through chance constraints, ambiguity sets, or worst-case objectives.

 Operations also require accountability and diagnosis.
 High-reliability practice depends on learning from near misses and tracing failures back to their mechanisms \citep{weick2015}.
-Black-box generators make this difficult: when performance degrades, it is often unclear whether the cause is data drift, prompt drift, hidden constraint violations, or a failure mode absent from the training distribution.
-Without an auditable structure, governance becomes reactive and fragile.
+Black-box generators make this difficult: when performance degrades, the cause is often unclear---data drift, prompt drift, hidden constraint violations, or a failure mode absent from training.
+Without auditable structure, governance becomes reactive and fragile.

-Off-the-shelf GenAI is not built to enforce trajectory-level feasibility, to represent and control tail regimes that dominate social cost, or to support the accountability required in high-reliability operations.
+Off-the-shelf GenAI is not built to enforce trajectory-level feasibility, control tail regimes that dominate social cost, or support accountability in high-reliability operations.
 These gaps explain why current GenAI remains unreliable as an autonomous operator in safety-critical, constraint-driven settings.
-The next sections examine technical directions that target these failure modes, and \cref{fig:architecture} summarizes the corresponding OR--AI integration architecture for assured autonomy.
+The next sections examine technical directions targeting these failure modes, and \cref{fig:architecture} summarizes the OR--AI integration architecture for assured autonomy.

+\look{To complement \cref{fig:architecture}, \cref{fig:framework-architecture} maps operational weaknesses (constraint-violation risk, tail-risk blindness, and distribution shift) to autonomy regimes (low, medium, high) and assurance mechanisms.
+It also organizes key deployment artifacts across layers---constraint-consistent scenarios, feasible decisions, robust-risk certificates, and runtime control signals---and makes their feedback loop explicit so local arguments can be read against the full system design.}

+\look{We use $P_0$ to denote the nominal distribution and $P_{\mathrm{adv}}$ to denote the least-favorable distributions for the stress-test.
+These symbols are used in the minimax and application sections, where $P_{\mathrm{adv}} \in \mathcal{P}(P_0)$ denotes governed distribution shift.
+We use GenAI for foundation generative models, an agentic system for tool-using decision stacks under guardrails, and an autonomous operator for agents with delegated commitment authority.}